 Per-seat subscriptions: Fixed monthly cost per user.
 Simple, but you pay whether the seat is used or not.

 Flat rate / unlimited: All-you-can-eat access.
-Great if you have high volume, but often comes with long contracts and high minimums.
+Great at high volume, but often comes with long contracts and high minimums.

-Pay-per-result: You only pay when the provider actually finds data.
-This is the fairest model for buyers, but not all providers offer it.
+Pay-per-result: You only pay when data is found.
+Fairest model for buyers, but not all providers offer it.

 How to Test a Provider Before You Commit

-Here's a simple framework that takes about an hour and saves you months of frustration.
+Here's a framework that takes about an hour and saves you months of frustration:

 Define your test set.
 Pick 50–100 contacts from your actual target market.
 Include a mix of geographies, seniority levels, and industries that matter to you.